 a render scene for each one of your passes.

-Using the Render Pass Editor you can create render passes, and specify the changes to be made to your scene when you apply those render passes.
+Using the Render Pass Editor you can create render passes and specify commands to be executed when you apply that render pass to your scene.

 After creating some passes and giving them recognizable names, you then add your overrides and assign these overrides to the passes they should be applied to.
 An override consists of a name (so you can easily recognize it later) and two chunks of MEL code.
-The first section of MEL code is executed when the override is applied, and the second section of MEL code is executed when the override's effects are to be removed (when switching to another pass).
-The second block of code is known as the override revert code.
+The first section of MEL code is executed when a render pass containing that override is applied, and the second section of MEL code is executed when the effects are to be removed (i.e. when switching to another pass, or to have no pass applied).

-In the simplest case you can just have one override for each of your passes - for example a render pass named ShadowPass and an override named ShadowOverride to apply shadow catching materials to all your objects.
+In the simplest case you can just have one override for each of your passes - for example a render pass named ShadowPass and an override named ShadowOverride.

 As a general rule, it is best to keep each override to performing a single simple task, and have them on or off for different passes.